skeeto/skeeto.github.com/_posts/2021-12-04-Fast-CSV-processing-with-SIMD.markdown

 }
 ```

-(Well, strictly speaking, the decoder need not process quotes.)
+Well, strictly speaking, the decoder need not process quotes.
 By my
-benchmark — `csvdump` in my implementation — this is 3x faster than the
+benchmark (`csvdump` in my implementation) this processes at ~1 GiB/s on
-original on my laptop.
-However, there's still low-hanging fruit to be
+my laptop — 3x faster than the original.
+However, there's still
-picked!
+low-hanging fruit to be picked!

 ### SIMD and two's complement